grame-cncm/faustwebsite/mkdocs/docs/downloads.md

 ## FaustWorks

-FaustWorks is an IDE for the Faust compiler.
-It is not actively maintained and you should use Faust WEB IDE instead.
-The source code is available from the [FaustWorks github repository](https://github.com/grame-cncm/faustworks)
+FaustWorks is an IDE for the Faust compiler. **It is not actively maintained and you should use Faust WEB IDE instead**.
+The source code is available from the [FaustWorks github repository](https://github.com/grame-cncm/faustworks).